ros-navigation/docs.nav2.org/docs/setup_guides/urdf/setup_urdf.md

 ![](images/base-bot_4.png)

-#### NOTE
+!!! note

     We won’t be interacting much with this package for Nav2, but if you would like to know more about the joint state publisher, feel free to have a look at the official [Joint State Publisher Documentation](http://wiki.ros.org/joint_state_publisher).

 At this point, you may already decide to stop with this tutorial since we have already achieved our objective of creating a URDF for a simple differential drive robot.
 The robot state publisher is now publishing the transforms derived from the URDF.
 These transforms can now be used by other packages (such as Nav2) to get information regarding the shape and structure of your robot.
 However, to properly use this URDF in a simulation, we need physical properties so that the robot reacts to physical environments like a real robot would.
 The visualization fields are only for visualization, not collision, so your robot will drive straight through obstacles.
 We’ll get into adding these properties in our URDF in the next section.